NajiElKotob/Awesome-Statistics-For-Data-Science/README.md

 * What is data?
 * Population vs. Sample
 * Measures of Central Tendency
+* Quartiles
+  * [Quartiles](https://www.mathsisfun.com/data/quartiles.html) are the values that divide a list of numbers into quarters - mathsisfun.com
 * Measures of Variability
 * Hypothesis Testing
 * Measures of Association